pisces-intl/pisces-intl.github.io/README.md

 video: ''
 ---
 ```
-6. Fill out the fields relevant to the post (the `coverImage`, `ogImage` and `video` fields can be ommitted)
+1. Fill out the fields relevant to the post (the `coverImage`, `ogImage` and `video` fields can be ommitted)
-7. Write the blogpost using [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+2. Write the blogpost using [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
-8. If the blogpost includes an embedded video, put the URL in the `video` field.
+3. If the blogpost includes an embedded video, put the URL to the video in the `video` field.
-9. Save the file
+4. Save the file (*Ctrl + S*)
-10. On the left-hand panel, click the **"Source Control"** tab (*Ctrl+Shift+G*)
+5. On the left-hand panel, click the **"Source Control"** tab (*Ctrl+Shift+G*)
-11. Next to the _post file you just created, click the "+" button.
+6. Next to the _post file you just created, click the "+" button.
 It should now show up under **"Staged Changes"**.
-12. In the top box (**"Message"**) type a commit message (something like *"Added 123.md"*)
+7. In the top box (**"Message"**) type a commit message (something like *"Added 123.md"*)
-13. Above the top box, click the "✓" (**"Commit"**) button
+8. Above the top box, click the "✓" (**"Commit"**) button
-14. The changes will be committed directly to the `main` branch, which will be automatically deployed within a few minutes
+9. The changes will be committed directly to the `main` branch, which will be automatically deployed within a few minutes

 ## Adding a Resource Link
 1. Go to [https://github.dev/pisces-intl/pisces-intl.github.io](https://github.dev/pisces-intl/pisces-intl.github.io)